-Threat Actors and Intrusion Sets are advancing at an increasing rate relative to cyber defense.
-Further, cyber defenders typically have to manually identify and process prevention, mitigation, and remediation steps in order to protect their systems, networks, data, and users.
+Threat actors and intrusion sets are advancing at an increasing rate relative to security attacks defense (including, attack detect and mitigation).
+Yet, defenders who detect an attack is ongoing usually have to manually identify and process prevention, mitigation, and (candidate) remediation actions to protect their systems, networks, data, and users.
+Moreover, there are no standard means to easily and dynamically share (candidate) mitigation actions and operational experience among a trusted set of network operators facing similar attacks.

-Due to this increase and sophistication of cyber attacks the need for a secure mechanism that would enable system and network operators to respond to threats in machine relevant time has raised significantly.
-While some attacks may be well known to certain security experts and cyber researchers they are often not documented in a way that would enable automated mitigation or remediation.
-A documented language for describing prevention mitigation, and remediation actions is critical for cyber defenders to respond more quickly and reduce the exposure from an attack.
+Due to the increasing sophistication, and amplitude of security attacks, the need for a secured collaborative mechanism that would enable system and network operators to efficiently react (or proactively act) to threats in machine relevant time has raised significantly.
+While some attacks may be well known to certain security experts and researchers they are hardly documented in a way that would enable automated mitigation or remediation.
+Also, new attacks may emerge and candidate mitigation actions may not be widely and promptly disseminated among networks and systems under or (being targets to) such attacks.

+Standard data models for describing attacks, prevention and mitigation actions, as well as proposed remediation actions are necessary for collaborative security defenders to respond more quickly and reduce the risk of being exposed to an attack.
+Distributed responses and coordination means would thus help to efficiently soften and mitigated distributed attacks at the largest scales.

 # Working Group

-To enable and assist cyber defense, the Collaborative Automated Course of Action Operations (CACAO) for Cyber Security working group will focus on creating a solution to securely document and share the actions needed to prevent, mitigate, and remediate threats.
-This effort will focus on providing an information model, data serialization, and transport for defining, sharing, and processing Collaborative Automated Course of Action Operations (CACAO).
+To enable efficient collaboration and facilitate the sharing of security practices among network operators for the sake of optimized, anticipating and dynamically responsive security policy enforcement defense, the Collaborative Automated Course of security Action Operations (CACAO) working group will focus on documenting a solution to securely share the actions needed to anticipate, prevent, mitigate, and remediate threats among trusted parties.
+This effort will include the specification of a data model, data serialization, and a transport mode for sharing, and processing security actions.

-Each collaborative course of action will consist of a sequence of cyber defense actions that can be coordinated and deployed across a set of heterogeneous cyber security systems such that both the actions requested and the resultant outcomes may be monitored and verified.
+Each collaborative course of action will consist of a sequence of actions that can be coordinated and deployed across a set of (heterogeneous) systems such that both the actions requested and the resultant outcomes may be monitored and verified.
+Means to link an action with an attack will be considered.

-The primary focus of this proposed working group will be the definition and the distribution of the sequence of actions (perhaps in a tree or graph).
-Where possible we will leverage existing efforts that *may* define the atomic actions to be included in a process or sequence.
+The primary focus of this working group will be the definition and the distribution of the sequence of actions.
+Where possible, the wg will leverage existing efforts that may define the atomic actions to be included in a process or sequence.
+The WG won’t consider how shared actions are used/enforced by a receiving party, but will focus on the required data to be shared among trusted parties, and the companion interfaces and protocol exchanges.

+The mechanisms for sharing actions must be reliable and must be immune against misuse that would lead to exacerbate an attack or by introducing new attack vectors.

+The WG will reuse existing protocols, wherever appropriate.
+Modifications to existing protocols will be achieved in coordination with the corresponding WGs.

 # Goals